-Connecting the Condensate Pump Optional Overflow Shut Off Switch

-Locate the wiring behind the condensate drain access cover by removing the 4 screws attaching the cover to the unit.
-Cut the loop and strip insulation off the 2 ends (Figures 14 & 15 on pages 11 & 12).
+Connecting the Condensate Pump Optional Overflow Shut Off Switch removing the 4 screws attaching the condensate drain access cover to the unit.
+Cut the loop and strip insulation off the 2 ends (Figures 14 & 15 on page 11).

-Measure the distance from the condensate drain access cover to the condensate pump, and cut two 22 AWG wires to correct length and strip the insulation at both ends.
+Locate the white 22 AWG wire loop inside the condensate drain access compartment by pump, and cut two 22 AWG wires to correct length and strip the insulation at both ends.
 Thread both ends through the grommet on the drain pan cover.